OmarElsayed3/library-management-system/README.md

 2. Install appropriate Entity Framework provider
 3. Update connection string format

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 🐛 Known Issues

 - Database connection string is hardcoded (should be moved to configuration)